 veteran organizations, displayed separately.

-display is a way for the Foundation to help facilitate
+display is a way for the Memorial to help facilitate

 fellowship for families, friends, and communities who want to

 pay tribute to Ohio’s fallen soldiers.
 Through our display we

 hope to also raise public awareness and support for

 Flags of Honor Memorial is a non-partisan, non-political

 For more information, click here.

 "Ohio Flags of Honor" is a copyright of the Ohio Flags of

 Honor Memorial.
 All rights reserved.
 Any use of the name